rachelcarmena/rachelcarmena.github.io/_posts/2021-08-10-confused-am-i.md

 Let's see Rust: `i8`, `u8`, `i16`, `u16`, `i32`, `u32`, `i64`, `u64`, `i128`, and `u128`.
 I love it!
 There is no room for error.
 More details in [Rust: Integer types](https://doc.rust-lang.org/book/ch03-02-data-types.html#integer-types).

 It's also clear with Go: `int`, `int8`, `int16`, `int32`, `int64`, `uint`, `uint8`, `uint16`, `uint32`, and `uint64`.
 And `byte` is provided as an alias for `uint8`.

+## Code Smell: Primitive obsession

+When I learned this code smell that appeared in [Refactoring](https://www.refactoring.com) book, I received an example of a function with several `String` parameters:

+- The code was "polluted" with the choice of `String` type for those cases.
+What if it was necessary to use a different type?
+- The compiler couldn't know if the arguments were being properly provided in a call.
+The meaning was just on the parameter names.
+- Those parameters had a related behavior that wasn't being encapsulated.

+The fix consisted on replacing `String` type with user-defined types for those parameters.

+However, the code smell is called **primitive obsession** and `String` is not a primitive type:

+> The String class is not technically a primitive data type, but considering the special support given to it by the language, you'll probably tend to think of it as such.
+[Java: Primitive Data Types](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html)

+> The primitive types are Boolean, Byte, SByte, Int16, UInt16, Int32, UInt32, Int64, UInt64, IntPtr, UIntPtr, Char, Double, and Single.
+[C#: Type.IsPrimitive Property](https://docs.microsoft.com/en-us/dotnet/api/system.type.isprimitive)

+And this code smell is widely explained with `String` type.
+Even [WikiWikiWeb](https://wiki.c2.com) relates [primitive obsession](https://wiki.c2.com/?PrimitiveObsession) with [NoStrings](https://wiki.c2.com/?NoStrings).

+On the other hand, this code smell could apply to any built-in type of a programming language.
+For instance, it could happen with a built-in collection type.

+So I would have preferred the name **obsession with built-in types**, primitive or non-primitive.

 ## DB views